 Personal Rotary Youth Development Experience (PRYDE) is a two-day leadership conference for 7th graders.

 The camps are held at a beautiful retreat in our local mountains for outstanding youth to further develop their leadership skills.
-Sponsored by the 60 Rotary Clubs in Distinct 5330 (San Bernardino & Riverside counties), the camps combine training in a casual, relaxed atmosphere with social and fun time to provide a fast-paced and memorable leadership experience.
-Ask you school counselor for a camp application.
+Sponsored by the 60 Rotary Clubs in District 5330 (San Bernardino & Riverside counties), the camps combine training in a casual, relaxed atmosphere with social and fun time to provide a fast-paced and memorable leadership experience.
+Ask your school counselor for a camp application.

 Rotary has been working to eradicate polio for more than 30 years, and we’ve made incredible progress in the fight to rid the world of it forever.
 As a founding partner of the Global Polio Eradication Initiative, we've helped to reduced polio cases by more than 99.9 percent.
 It’s crucial to eliminate polio from the last three countries where it remains endemic and to keep other countries polio-free.
 If all eradication efforts stopped today, within 10 years, polio could paralyze as many as 200,000 children each year.